 Who are universities for? argues that we need to re-think higher education, who studies there and how education fits into the changing shape of our lives.
+Read more about our proposals on our page about the book.

 It’s received some nice praise already…